What is YouTube Creator Music?

 Illustration of the Uppbeat platform as an alternative to YouTube Creator Music.

-Creator Music is an exciting addition for creators, introducing new ways to find music for YouTube videos and the opportunity to elevate content with popular tracks too.
+Creator Music introduced new ways for creators to find music for YouTube videos and the opportunity to elevate content with popular tracks too.
 It does have its drawbacks though and might not be the best option for everyone.

 Uppbeat offers all creators a library of the very best copyright-free music out there, with easy-to-use licenses that will never expire and no worries about copyright issues either.
 Best of all, you can start downloading tracks for free, whether you’re just starting out or a well-established YouTuber.